jsbaan/transformer-from-scratch/readme.md

 - Run unit tests on each commit using Github Actions
   - Refactor unit tests to separate folder and files
   - Run pylint on codebase
-- Publish this repo and write blogpost about what I learned / what surprised me (notes below).